nvanlaerebeke/rasp-netboot-in-memory-os/docs/03_raspberry_pi_netboot.md

 Put the contents in the root of your `TFTP` server.
 Optionally everything besides the `bootcode.bin` can be placed in a sub directory with as name the PI's serial number.

-To get the PI's serial number run:
+To get the PI's serial number run the following on the PI:

 ```console
 cat /sys/firmware/devicetree/base/serial-number